RobTillaart/AD9833/README.md

 #### Constructor

-for SW SPI you need to define the data and clock pin.
-  - selectPin = chip select.
 If the selectPin is set to 255, external FSYNC is used.
 See section below.

 - **AD9833(uint8_t selectPin, SPIClassRP2040 \* mySPI = &SPI)** Constructor HW SPI.
 - **AD9833(uint8_t selectPin,SPIClass \* mySPI = &SPI )** Constructor HW SPI